OpenEarable/open-earable/README.md

 With this characteristic the parsing scheme information can be requested from the device.
 The parsing scheme is needed to convert a received data package to usable values.
 More information about parsing the scheme can be found in the [EdgeML-Arduino](https://github.com/edge-ml/EdgeML-Arduino) library.

-#### Sensor Names Characteristic
-Permissions: Read

-With this characteristic the sensor count and names can be requested from the device.
-More information about parsing this buffer can be found in the [EdgeML-Arduino](https://github.com/edge-ml/EdgeML-Arduino) library.

 #### WAV Play Characteristic
 Permissions: Read/Write